-However, applying the same principle, English law would determine whether or not the Purchase Undertaking was enforceable, as it was governed by English law.
+However, applying the same principle, English law would determine whether or not the purchase undertaking was enforceable, as it was governed by English law.

-The general principle (as established in the case of Kleinwort, Sons & Co v Ungarische Baumwolle Industrie AG [1939] 2 KB 678), the validity and enforceability of an English law governed contract is not generally affected by considerations of whether the contract would be regarded as valid, or whether its performance would be lawful under the laws of another country.
+As a general principle[3], the validity and enforceability of an English law governed contract is not generally affected by considerations of whether the contract would be regarded as valid, or whether its performance would be lawful under the laws of another country.

-However, there are exceptions to this general principle.
-Dana Gas' final argument was that, as all of the obligations under the Purchase Undertaking had to be performed by Dana Gas in the UAE, the High Court was required to take into account whether or not the Purchase Undertaking was enforceable in the UAE.
+However, there are exceptions to this.
+Dana Gas' final argument was that, as all of the obligations under the purchase undertaking had to be performed in the UAE, the high court was required to take into account whether or not the purchase undertaking was enforceable there.
 Underpinning this argument was Article 9(3) of the Rome I Regulation, which states that, "effect may be given to the overriding mandatory provisions of the law of the country where the obligations arising out of the contract have to be or have been performed, in so far as those overriding mandatory provisions render the performance of the contract unlawful...".

-The High Court ruled against Dana Gas' argument on the basis that, under the sukuk structure, the transaction account from which payments were to be made was maintained in London.
-This meant that the place of performance of the payment obligations under the Purchase Undertaking was England.
-In light of this, the High Court ruled that Article 9(3) was not applicable and it did not need to take into consideration any overriding mandatory provisions of UAE law when ruling on the enforceability of the Purchase Undertaking as a matter of English law.
+The high court ruled against Dana Gas' argument on the basis that, under the sukuk structure, the transaction account from which payments were to be made was maintained in London.
+This meant that the place of performance of the payment obligations under the payment undertaking was England.
+The high court ruled that Article 9(3) was not applicable and it did not need to take into consideration any overriding mandatory provisions of UAE law when ruling on the enforceability of the purchase undertaking as a matter of English law.